CaioPinho9/CaioPinho9/README.md

 - Pretending to understand 2d object physics. ~~maybe 3d but I dont know~~
 - Utilizing OpenGL for rendering.
 - Creating a physics engine that works.
-- Expand it into a game engine.
+- Expanding it into a game engine.

 ## My contact